Dylan Connolly (footballer, born 2000)

-Dylan Christopher Connolly (born 16 May 2000) is an Irish footballer, who plays as a defender for Auckland City.
+Dylan Christopher Connolly (born 16 May 2000) is an Irish footballer who plays as a defender for League of Ireland First Division club Athlone Town.

 Club career

 Early career

 Connolly started his youth football for the Shelbourne academy before joining the Drogheda United academy in 2018.
 In 2020, Connolly signed for Lucan United in the Leinster Senior League.

 Tupapa Maraerenga

 In 2024, Connolly joined Cook Islands side Tupapa Maraerenga for the 2024 OFC Champions League.

 Birkenhead United

 Connolly signed for Birkenhead United on 22 January 2024, after previously training with them at the end of 2023.
 He joining the squad after competing with Tupapa Maraerenga in the qualifying stage of the OFC Champions League.
 He made his debut on 23 March 2024, against Western Springs in the Northern League.
 Connolly helped Birkenhead United qualify for the 2024 New Zealand National League grand final, eventually losing 2–1 to Auckland City after extra time.

 Auckland City

 On 28 January 2025, Connolly signed for Auckland City for the 2025 Northern League.
 In June 2025, Connolly was named in Auckland City's squad for the 2025 FIFA Club World Cup, the club's tenth appearance in the tournament.
 He played in the final group game, a 1–1 draw with Boca Juniors.
 This was their first non-defeated result since the 2014 edition.